I frequently write about promotions for purchasing airline miles and hotel points, as this can represent an excellent value.

-- If the airline or hotel processes points purchases directly, you’ll want to use a credit card which offers bonus points for airfare and hotel purchases, respectively
+- If the airline or hotel program processes points purchases directly, you’ll want to use a credit card that offers bonus points for airfare and hotel purchases; that’s because the purchase of points is processed the same way as an airfare or hotel purchase

 With that in mind, let’s talk about some of the most popular programs for purchasing points, and how they process those transactions.